About the Latino Leadership Network

 Free concert at Sportsman State Park in Yakima, WA on May 18, 2025, featuring Trío Guadalevín, La Cantina, and La Familia Hunter.

-Join our General Membership Meetings!
+Attend our Monthly General Membership Meetings

 General membership meetings take place every second Tuesday of the month from 3-5PM.